 I received my Ph.D. in Sociology from Cornell University in 2016.
 Prior to joining the Social Science Faculty at Tel Aviv University, I was a Research Scientist at Facebook, Inc. and a postdoctoral fellow at the Center for the Study of Inequality at Cornell University.

-In addition to my academic work, I use my expertise to guide companies on how to measure and assess outcomes of interest effectively and accurately, and design rigorous, robust and scientific strategies for reducing measurement errors and biases in data.
+In addition to my academic work, I guide companies on how to measure and assess outcomes of interest effectively and accurately, and design rigorous, robust and scientific strategies for reducing measurement errors and biases in data.
 You can read about my consulting work here

 During the summer of 2019, I was a visiting scholar at the Center for the Study of Inequality at Cornell University.